 “Opioid” is a term for a number of natural substances (originally derived from the opium poppy) and their semisynthetic and synthetic analogues that bind to specific opioid receptors.
 Opioids, which are potent analgesics with a limited role in management of cough and diarrhea, are also common drugs of abuse because of their wide availability and euphoriant properties; see also Opioid Analgesics and Opioid Use Disorder and Rehabilitation.

 There are 3 main opioid receptors: delta, kappa, and mu.
-They occur throughout the CNS but particularly in areas and tracts associated with pain perception.
-Receptors are also located in some sensory nerves, on mast cells, and in some cells of the GI tract.
+They occur throughout the central nervous system but particularly in areas and tracts associated with pain perception.
+Receptors are also located in some sensory nerves, on mast cells, and in some cells of the gastrointestinal tract.

 Opioid receptors are stimulated by endogenous endorphins, which generally produce analgesia and a sense of well-being.
 Opioids are used therapeutically, primarily as analgesics.
 Opioids vary in their receptor activity, and some (eg, buprenorphine) have combined agonist and antagonist actions.
 Compounds with pure antagonist activity (eg, naloxone, naltrexone) are available.